West Houston Area Genealogy Society (WHAGS)

 The Tax Day Flood in 2016 and Hurricane Harvey in 2017 both flooded the Bear Creek Community Center.
 After being flooded twice, Harris County made the decision not to reconstruct the Center.
 We needed a new home and a place to locate the library items not lost to water or mold.
 So in 2017, we relocated to the Westlake Volunteer Fire and Community Center on Saums Road, and we changed our name to Houston West Family Genealogy Society.

-In 2020, due to the COVID-19 pandemic, we took all events virtual, and we launched a new website make us more accessible to the public and to our members.
-Then in 2021, we updated our name to the current West Houston Area Genealogy Society, or WHAGS.
+In 2020, due to the COVID-19 pandemic, we took all events virtual using Zoom, and we launched a new website to make us more accessible to the public and to our members.

 1994-1996 Laela Jo Linder